Prices for Oystercatchers:

 Payment by Credit Card, via PayPal, is preferred – please contact us for details.
 Cheques should be made payable to MRS FE CALDWELL and additional time of 4 full working days for cheque clearing should be allowed

 - If you have to cancel your booking for any reason, we will endeavour to re-let the property.
 If we are successful, we will refund all money paid less deposit and any costs incurred in the re-letting.
+Please note that if you cancel the second/third week of a 2-3 week stay, your deposit will be forfeit even if we can re-let, due to cleaning charges now incurred.
 Otherwise full price must be paid.

-- If we are unable to provide the accommodation for any reason outwith our control, all payment already paid will be refunded in full and we will be liable for no further claims.
-Hirers are strongly advised to take out a Holiday Cancellation Insurance Policy.
+- If we are unable to provide the accommodation for any reason outwith our control, alternative arrangements will be offered.
+If Hirers are unwilling to take up this offer, all payment already paid will be refunded less the deposit and we will be liable for no further claims.
+Please note, Hirers are strongly advised to take out a Holiday Cancellation Insurance Policy.

 Number of Persons using the Property